switchboard-sdk/silerovad-whisperstt-example-android/INTEGRATION.md

 ## Copy Whisper STT Model Files

 Switchboard Whisper extension needs a path of the STT model to load it.
-Since Android does not expose paths of assets, we will need to copy them to application's internaly directory first
+Since Android does not expose paths of assets, we will need to copy them to application's internal directory first

 ```
 fun copyAssetFileToInternal(context: Context, assetPath: String, targetFileName: String): File {